About Sandra L.

 How does your service stand out?

-My studio requires students to practice a minimum of 30 minutes every day with weekly progress reports, weekly listening to music for their instrument with evaluations, semester auditions, and recitals.
-I require students to video record each practice session so I can verify practice time as well as provide suggestions to maximize efficiency.
+My studio requires students to practice a minimum of 30 minutes every day, listening to music for their instrument with evaluations, semester auditions, and recitals.
+I ask students to audio record each practice session so I can provide suggestions to maximize efficiency.
 I encourage involvement with outside music ensembles and we take field trips to watch professional musicians.
 Any student with enthusiasm is welcome in my studio!!

 What do you enjoy about the work you do?